AElfProject/aelf-block-scan/README.md

 - Ensure dependencies are ready.(nodejs, pm2, mysql)
 - Ensure config are ready.(mysql, RPC URL, TPM, etc.)
+- If you running your own AElf Chain.
+Please make sure the token contract is ready.

 ```shell
 # bash, but not sh build.sh